TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 - `content` A key that stores a string, or a string specified with assertion [str()](../../assert/ratt/term#function-str).
 - `separator` A string or a regular expression that is used to separate the content.
 - `key` A new key where the array of split strings is stored.
+- `keepEmptyEntities` A boolean flag indicating if the empty values of a splitted string should be kept or not.
+By default empty values are removed.

 ### Example: Multiple values in singular table cells